OVERVIEW

 A real highlight is staying In Koyasan in a Buddhist temple, a truly different experience to our standard accommodation.
 Staff are very accustomed to receiving guests, with most of the temples being run like small hotels.
 A traditional Japanese breakfast and dinner will be supplied each day.

-On the Kumano Kodo Nakahechi each night you will be staying in a lovely Ryokan or Minshuku.
-Ryokans are Japanese guesthouses that come in a variety of styles, from traditional wooden structures to more of a modern hybrid hotel.
+On the Kumano Kodo Nakahechi you will spend each night in a traditional Japanese Minshuku or Ryokan-style accommodation.
+These Japanese guesthouses come in a number of styles ranging from traditional wooden structures to more modern hybrid hotels.

-Ryokans have Japanese style rooms with tatami mats, shoji sliding doors, and futons for sleeping.
-Few Ryokan hotels have rooms with actual beds.
+Ryokans have Japanese-style rooms with tatami mats, shoji sliding doors, and futons for sleeping on.
+Few Ryokan Hotels have rooms with actual beds.
 The rooms may or may not have ensuites, but be prepared for a little luxury when it comes to the heated toilet seats.
-The bathing area is often the pride of the Ryokan, especially when they are located in an onsen area.
+The bathing area is often the pride of the Ryokan, especially when they’re located in an onsen area.
 These are usually communal and separated by gender.

 GENERAL INFO